 Ecological Trail and Observation Tower (Šumava National Park)

-There are quite a few eco-tourism areas in the Czech Republic, but the eco-trail in Šumava National Park is something special.
-The trail itself is not long and stretches only 372 metres, but you have to overcome it uphill.
+There are many eco-tourism areas in the Czech Republic, but the eco-trail in Šumava National Park is remarkable.
+The trail is not long and only 372 metres, but you must overcome it uphill.

 The final point on the trail is a 40-metre observation tower from which you can see all the nearby lakes, the picturesque surroundings of Šumava, and even the Alps.
-A walk along the trail is sure to appeal to adults and children alike.
+A walk along the trail will appeal to adults and children alike.

 Cathedral of Saints Peter and Paul (Brno)

 With the development of Brno, the culture, economy, and religious life of the city developed.
-One of the requirements of the time was the need for a cathedral that could accommodate a large number of parishioners.
+One requirement of the time was the need for a cathedral that could accommodate many parishioners.

-That’s why in the 11th century, the construction of St. Peter and Paul’s Cathedral was launched, which was opened to the public only 200 years later.
-Such long construction was not uncommon for temples, as they were often built on donations of parishioners, which were barely enough.
+That’s why, in the 11th century, the construction of St. Peter and Paul’s Cathedral was launched, which was opened to the public only 200 years later.
+Such long construction was not uncommon for temples, as they were often built on donations from parishioners, which were barely enough.

-Over the years, the appearance of the cathedral has not undergone special changes, thanks to which it was able to preserve the Baroque style with Gothic inclusions.
+Over the years, the cathedral’s appearance has not undergone remarkable changes, thanks to which it was able to preserve the Baroque style with Gothic inclusions.
 Thus, it has remained almost in its original form except for the towers finished in 1905.

 Bohemian Switzerland National Park

-Swiss painters Anton Graff and Adrian Zing were the first to call the local mountains by that name, as the local scenery reminded them of their homeland.
-For a long time, the territory of the park remained untouched by human activity, thanks to which centuries-old nature was preserved in its original form.
+Swiss painters Anton Graff and Adrian Zing were the first to name the local mountains by that name, as the scenery reminded them of their homeland.
+For a long time, the park’s territory remained untouched by human activity, thanks to which centuries-old nature was preserved in its original form.

-The lush green forests, valleys with rushing rivers, and intricately shaped cliffs have for years attracted travellers worldwide, looking for new experiences and contemplation of nature.
+The lush green forests, valleys with rushing rivers, and intricately shaped cliffs have attracted travellers worldwide for years, looking for new experiences and contemplation of nature.
 The main attraction is Pravčický vrch (Pravčicka Gate), which looks like an entrance to another world, untouched and evergreen.

 Karlovy Vary and its Thermal Springs

-Although the Czech Republic is landlocked and has no usual resorts, there are still many places that give you a chance to relax, both body and soul.
-One of them is a town called Karlovy Vary, with a population of about 50,000 people.
+Although the Czech Republic is landlocked and has no usual resorts, many places still allow you to relax, both body and soul.
+One of them is a town called Karlovy Vary, with about 50,000 people.

-First of all, the resort is famous for its hot springs, which have truly healing properties.
+First, the resort is famous for its hot springs, which have healing properties.
 There are only 12 of them, but each has a specific chemical composition and different water temperature.
-Next to them built treatment facilities, which assist people with diseases of the stomach, intestines, liver, diabetes, etc.
+Next to them, treatment facilities were built to assist people with diseases of the stomach, intestines, liver, diabetes, etc.

-It is not possible not to note the benefits of springs and healing mud for the face and body.
-When you come to Karlovy Vary, you can be sure that you will leave with the feeling of being reborn.
+It is impossible not to note the benefits of springs and healing mud for the face and body.
+When you come to Karlovy Vary, you can be sure you will leave feeling reborn.

 The most famous architectural monument in Kutná Hora is undoubtedly the 16th-century St. Barbara’s Cathedral.
-Remarkably, it was not built for the needs of the church but to show the influence and wealth of the local burghers.
+Remarkably, it was not built for the church’s needs but to show the influence and wealth of the local burghers.
 The result surpassed all expectations, and St. Barbara’s Cathedral is often compared with the one in Prague.

-The construction lasted almost 200 years, so the architects and plans for the appearance of the temple and its interior decoration changed repeatedly.
-Funding depended directly on the work of the silver mines, which reached their peak in the 14-16th centuries.
+Construction lasted almost 200 years, so the architects and plans for the temple’s appearance and interior decoration changed repeatedly.
+Funding depended directly on the silver mines’ work, which peaked in the 14th and 16th centuries.

 By 1558, 170 years after the laying of the first stone, the construction was finished, although not all the plans were realised.
-The modern look of the cathedral was given at the beginning of the last century after a major reconstruction, which added many Gothic elements to the facade of the building.
+The cathedral’s modern look was given at the beginning of the last century after a major reconstruction, which added many Gothic elements to its facade.

 SKODA Museum (Mladá Boleslav)

-Book dealer Vaclav Klement once bought such a bad German bicycle that he decided to start his own production of two-wheeled transport and to do it better than the Germans.
-So in 1895, the company Laurin & Klement, now known as Škoda, appeared.
+Book dealer Vaclav Klement once bought the wrong German bicycle, so he decided to start his production of two-wheeled transport and do it better than the Germans.
+So, in 1895, the company Laurin & Klement, now known as Škoda, appeared.

-But it was destined to become “Škoda” because of financial problems, which prompted Klement and his partner to merge with a large automobile concern founded by Emil Škoda.
+But it was destined to become “Škoda” because of financial problems, which prompted Klement and his partner to merge with a significant automobile concern founded by Emil Škoda.

-The Škoda Museum is located in the town of Mlada Boleslav, where once, in the workshop Vaclav Klement and his partner developed their first bicycle.
-Here you will see how the cars were developed 100 years ago, learn more about the history of the company, and, of course, you will see both classic and the most modern Škoda cars.
+The Škoda Museum is located in Mlada Boleslav, where once, in the workshop, Vaclav Klement and his partner developed their first bicycle.
+Here, you will see how the cars were developed 100 years ago, learn more about the company’s history, and see classic and the most modern Škoda cars.

 Troja Palace (Prague)